Skip to content

 • Delay in decision-making

 It also creates a situation where teams debate whether the numbers are right instead of discussing what actions to take.
+This is one of the clearest examples of operational workflows that should be automated.

 What automated reporting actually means